Tyler Boyd Player Prop Bets for NFL Week 1 - Cincinnati vs. Las Vegas

 Matchup vs. Las Vegas

-- Against the Raiders, Boyd put up 49 receiving yards in his single career matchup, 6.5 more than his over/under for Saturday's game.
+- Boyd's 29 receiving yards per game in his three matchups against the Raiders are 13.5 fewer than his over/under for Saturday's game.

-- Boyd did not have a touchdown catch in that outing against the Raiders.
+- Boyd has caught a touchdown pass versus the Raiders once, but did not have multiple TDs in that game.

-- The Raiders have the NFL's 12th-ranked pass defense this season, giving up 235.1 yards per game through the air.
+- The 235.1 yards per game the Raiders are allowing through the air makes them the NFL's 12th-ranked pass defense.

-- With 29 passing TDs allowed this season, the Raiders defense is ranked 23rd in the league.
+- The Raiders have allowed 29 passing TDs this season (1.7 per game), ranking them 23rd among NFL defenses.

 Recent Performances

-- Boyd did not record a catch in Week 18 against the Browns.
+- Boyd did not have a catch in Week 18 versus the Browns.

-- During his last three games, Boyd has seven catches (on 11 targets) for 121 yards and two touchdowns, averaging 40.3 yards per game.
+- Boyd has recorded 121 receiving yards (40.3 per game) and two touchdowns, hauling in seven balls on 11 targets during his last three games.

 Boyd's Cincinnati Teammates